FT9R/w25qxx/README.md

 # Description
-A simple library designed to perform basic write/read and erase operations with serial flash memory devices of the w25qxx family.
+A simple library designed to perform basic operations with serial flash memory devices of the w25qxx family.
 ## Notes
 1. You should erase target page before data write (minimal erase operation is 1 sector or 16 pages)
 2. To make the use of the library as safe and understandable as possible, any operations with data are performed only starting from the first byte of the page
-(e.g., for the first page the address should be 0, for the second page - 256, etc.)
+(e.g., for the first page the address should be 0, for the second page - 256, etc.).
 ## Features
 * Many devices on the same bus are supported with its dedicated handles:
 ```C